gerold-penz/bun-sqlite-key-value/README.md

   Open the database as read-write (default: true).

 `ttlMs?: boolean`:
-  Default time span in milliseconds before an entry written to the DB becomes invalid and is marked for deletion.
+  Default time span in milliseconds before an item written to the DB becomes invalid and is marked for deletion.

 `maxExpiringItemsInDb?: number`: